 Now we are in the last days, and the prophecies of the Lord’s return have been fulfilled one after the other.
 All brothers and sisters who sincerely believe in the Lord are watching and waiting, and are ready to welcome the Lord’s return.
 We all remember the Lord Jesus once said, “I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
 “He that has an ear, let him hear what the Spirit says to the churches” (Revelation 2–3).
 From the Lord’s words we can see that when the Lord returns, He will express more words to water us, will reveal all mysteries, and will tell us all of the truths that we need.
 But no one knows when or where the Lord will speak to us, because God’s work is at odds with people’s conceptions.
 Every time that God appears to work, it is always beyond what we imagined and is something that we cannot fathom by using our heads.
 Just as God’s words say, “For My thoughts are not your thoughts, neither are your ways My ways, said Jehovah.
 For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts” (Isaiah 55:8–9).

 Through summarizing Gamaliel’s strong and weak points, we understand that if we want to welcome the Lord’s return, we not only should possess reason, but most importantly, we should have clear and sober minds, actively seek the truth, pay close attention to the movements of the Holy Spirit’s work.
 In addition, no matter what work God does or no matter how little it fits our notions and imaginings, we should actively seek and investigate.
 If it really is God’s work, we should accept, obey, and follow it without making any excuses or setting any conditions.
-Just as the Lord, “Blessed are they which do hunger and thirst after righteousness: for they shall be filled. … Blessed are the pure in heart: for they shall see God” (Matthew 5:6, 8).
+Just as the Lord Jesus said, “Blessed are they which do hunger and thirst after righteousness: for they shall be filled. … Blessed are the pure in heart: for they shall see God” (Matthew 5:6, 8).
 “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you: For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened” (Matthew 7:7–8).
 The original disciples of the Lord Jesus, such as Peter, John, and Nathanael were just like this.
 Though at that time, the Pharisees and the religious leaders did their utmost to make up rumors, slander, and judge the Lord Jesus, those disciples did not follow the crowd, much less did they make careless judgment.
 Instead, they remained clear-headed, had a truth-seeking heart, actively studied the Lord’s work, listened to the Lord’s words, thus recognized that the Lord Jesus was the coming Messiah, and finally obtained the Lord’s salvation.

 Then, when we hear someone bearing witness to the Holy Spirit’s utterances and the gospel of the Lord’s return for us, what kind of attitude should we have toward it?
 Should we make strides in actively seeking and investigating like Peter and Nathanael, or should we just passively wait and see and finally miss God’s salvation like Gamaliel?
 This is a question that each of us who are desperately longing for the Lord Jesus’ return should think deeply about.